Arcus Biosciences Inc. (RCUS) is ready for next Episode as it posted an annual sales of 382,880 K - News Daemon

 Technical Analysis of Arcus Biosciences Inc. (RCUS)

-Arcus Biosciences Inc. (NYSE: RCUS) saw its 5-day average volume 0.67 million, a negative change from its year-to-date volume of 0.89 million.
-As of the previous 9 days, the stock’s Stochastic %D was 28.08%.
-Additionally, its Average True Range was 1.81.
+The latest stats from [Arcus Biosciences Inc., RCUS] show that its last 5-days average volume of 1.53 million was superior to 0.9 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 92.82%.
+Additionally, its Average True Range was 2.18.

-At the time of writing, stock’s 50-day Moving Average is $26.80, while its 200-day Moving Average is $27.15.
-Nevertheless, the first resistance level for the watch stands at $30.11 in the near term.
-At $31.59, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $32.86.
-If the price goes on to break the first support level at $27.36, it is likely to go to the next support level at $26.09.
-Assuming the price breaks the second support level, the third support level stands at $24.61.
+At the time of writing, stock’s 50-day Moving Average is $27.46, while its 200-day Moving Average is $27.25.
+Now, the first resistance to watch is $36.62.
+This is followed by the second major resistance level at $37.54.
+The third major resistance level sits at $38.94.
+If the price goes on to break the first support level at $34.30, it is likely to go to the next support level at $32.90.
+Assuming the price breaks the second support level, the third support level stands at $31.98.

 Arcus Biosciences Inc. (NYSE: RCUS) Key Stats